AzureDevOps3/duffney.github.io/_posts/2016-6-22-Create-ScheduledTasks-SecurePassword.md

 $Settings.ExecutionTimeLimit = "PT0S"
 {% endhighlight %}

-### New PS Credetinal Object
+### New PS Credential Object

-Now I have to create a PS Credetinal object that I can extract out the password from.
+Now I have to create a PS Credential object that I can extract out the password from.
 This was the fun part as I hadn't dealt with this to much before.
 Mainly because most cmdlets allow for encrypted credentials to be passed to them... at any rate.
 Lines 1-3 create the PS credential object and line 4 creates a variable with the password in it.
 It's a string, but at least it's not stored in the script.
 Perhaps I should of titled the post secureish?
 If you don't like the read-host prompt, you can turn this code into an advanced function and require a credential parameter.
 Once I finish mine, I'll be sure to link it here.